WHAT TO EXPECT WHEN WORKING WITH YOUR ESTATE PLANNING TEAM

-Estate planning often involves the coordinated efforts of an estate planning team consisting of your attorney, accountant, and financial services professional.
+Estate planning often involves the coordinated efforts of an estate planning team consisting of your estates lawyer, accountant, and financial services professional.
 However, whether establishing a new estate plan or revising an existing one, only you can provide the guidance, direction, and information needed to develop an effective plan.
-Most estate planning teams begin by requesting that you complete a questionnaire and asset inventory.
+Most estate planning teams begin by requesting that you complete an estate planning questionnaire and asset inventory.
 It is important to provide your team with comprehensive information, so they can help you achieve your goals.

-Although some questions may seem intrusive, each has a specific purpose.
-When formulating an estate plan, you may be asked to provide any or all of the following information:
+Although some of the estate lawyer questions may seem intrusive, each has a specific purpose.
+When formulating an estate plan, you may be asked to provide any or all of the following information

 Assets and Liabilities

-· List of estimated net value of your assets, and documentation of ownership
+List of the estimated net value of your assets, and documentation of ownership

 Objectives and Purposes